jasonBirchall/jcp-infrastructure/README.md

 Currently we use Auth0 to federate access to apps via an internal (namespace) OIDC proxy.
 This access is controlled by GitHub teams in the `MinistryOfJustice` organisation and allows teams admin permission to their own namespace and applications.
 For example, we have a Prometheus endpoint in the `monitoring` namespace that permits members of the `webops` github group access to dashboards and internal metrics.
 We expose this endpoint via the `envoy/oidc` proxy that lives in its namespace and is managed in the cluster.

 ### How we'd do auth with GCP
 It's actually A LOT more simple and integrated with GCP.
 After creating an Google Cloud Endpoint we add a security definition to our API forcing users through our Auth0 setup.
 This all managed in Terraform.
-I followed the instructions on the
+Auth0 has an interesting [document](https://auth0.com/docs/integrations/google-cloud-platform#add-security-definitions) and I followed this to get oauth via GitHub.

 ### Differences and ease of use
+Both recommended methods required the use of Auth0 to authenticate and auth against GitHub.
+GCP however has an integrated Identity-Aware-Proxy setting that allows you to manage all endpoints via the platform.
+AWS does not offer this so our current setup requires additional pods and services to proxy authentication.